tedhn/smart-todo/README.md

 2. **Dependency Rules**

    - Tasks can only depend on existing tasks
-   - No circular dependencies allowed
    - Dependencies are bi-directional (stored in both tasks)

-3. **Storage Limitations**
-   - Uses localStorage with 5MB limit
-   - No server-side persistence in current version

 ## Future Improvements

 1. **Backend Integration**

    - RESTful API with Node.js/Express
-   - PostgreSQL database for persistence
    - WebSocket real-time updates

 2. **Enhanced Features**